verythree/v3lsec/.github/README.md

 the settings page under the "V3LSEC" tab for configuration options.
 For support, please visit the GetSimple Community Forum at
 [http://get-simple.info/forums/showthread.php?tid=10896](http://get-simple.info/forums/showthread.php?tid=10896).

-Out of the box, this plugin will block a remote IP address after 5 bad login attempts for 600 seconds (10 minutes) and send no notification.
+Out of the box, this plugin will block a remote IP address after 5 bad login attempts for 600 seconds (10 minutes) and does not send notifications.
 You must configure email addresses (they can be the same) and select at least one "Send Email on..." option to receive email notifications.
 The SMS function requires that you have a [Twilio](https://www.twilio.com/) account and select at least one "Send SMS on..." option to receive SMS notifications.
 #